json420/degu/doc/rgi.rst

 ======================

 Note that this design is done out of deep respect for the `WSGI`_ standard.
-Considering the delicate balance needed for compatibility on multiple fronts, WSGI is an exceedingly good design.
+Considering the delicate balance needed for backward compatibility on multiple fronts, WSGI is an exceedingly good design.

-*RGI* (REST Gateway Interface) is largely a thought experiment in what you could do with something WSGI-like assuming you did *not* need `CGI`_ compatibility.
+*RGI* (REST Gateway Interface) is largely a thought experiment in what you could do with something WSGI-like assuming you didn't need `CGI`_ compatibility, and likewise didn't need to be compatible with any existing HTTP servers.

 RGI focuses on improvement in a number of areas: